Valentina Borok: Life

-Borok was born on July 9, 1931, in Kharkiv in Ukraine (then USSR), into a Jewish family.
-Her father, Michail Borok, was a chemist, scientist and an expert in material science.
+Borok was born into a Jewish family on July 9, 1931, in Kharkiv, Soviet Union (now Ukraine).
+Her father, Mikhail Borok, was a chemist, scientist and an expert in material science.
 Her mother, Bella Sigal, was a well-known economist.
 Because of her mothers' high position at the ministry of Economics, Valentina Borok had a privileged early childhood.
 However, because of the political situation, her mother voluntarily resigned in 1937, and took a lower position, presumably because she knew she couldn't possibly have been spared the repressions of the late 1930s.
 This possibly helped the Borok family survive World War II.

 Valentina Borok had a talent for math even in her high school years.
 So in 1949, with the advice of her high school teachers Borok started to study Mathematics at Kyiv State University.
 There she met Yakov Zhitomirskii, who would be her husband until her death.
-During her stay at Kyiv State University, Borok, along with her future husband, started her research in the field of mathematics under the supervision of the mathematics department supervisor, Georgii Shilov.
+In Kyiv, Borok, along with her future husband, started her research in the field of mathematics under the supervision of the mathematics department supervisor, Georgii Shilov.
 Her undergraduate thesis on distribution theory and the applications to the theory of systems of linear partial differential equations was found to be extraordinary and was published in a top Russian journal.
 This thesis was later selected in 1957 to be part of the first volumes of American Mathematical Society translations.

 In 1954, Borok graduated from Kyiv State University and moved to Moscow State University in order to receive her graduate degree.
-In 1957, she received her PhD for her thesis On Systems of Linear Partial Differential Equations with Constant Coefficients.
+In 1957, she received her Candidate of Sciences degree for her thesis On Systems of Linear Partial Differential Equations with Constant Coefficients.
 The information about the system of Linear Partial Differential equations with constant coefficient was publicized in the annals of mathematics.
 She later published more papers from 1954 to 1959, which contained a range of inverse theorems that allowed partial differential equations to be characterized by certain properties of their solutions.
 “In the same period she obtained formula that made it possible to compute in simple algebraic terms the numerical parameters that determine classes of uniqueness and well-posed of the Cauchy problem for systems of linear partial differential equations with constant coefficients".
 In 1960, she moved to Kharkiv State University, where she stayed until 1994.
 In 1970, Borok became a full professor and from 1983 to 1994, she was the Chair of the analysis department.